 Comprising the A319neo, A320neo and A321neo versions, NEO Family jetliners share 95 per cent spares commonality with existing A320ceo (current engine option) aircraft.

-In January 2015, Airbus launched an A321neo variant with a range of 4,000 NM – the longest of any single-aisle aircraft, making it ideally suited to transatlantic routes.
-Incorporating a maximum takeoff weight capability of 97 tonnes, this innovative jetliner – the first deliveries of which are to begin in 2019 – will allow airlines to tap into new long-haul markets which were not previously accessible with current single-aisle aircraft.
+In January 2015, Airbus launched an A321neo variant with a range of 4,000 NM – the longest of any single-aisle aircraft, making it ideally suited to transatlantic routes, which will allow airlines to tap into new long-haul markets which were not previously accessible with current single-aisle aircraft.